 And then there are the beaches.
 The beaches!
 Dazzlingly white and all so often untrod, they ring the island so that no matter where you go, you’ll be near a sandy gem.
 Should you beat the inevitable languor, you can surf and dive world-class sites without world-class crowds.

-Distances are short: see the sacred home of the world’s oldest living tree in the morning (Anuradhapura) and stand awestruck by the sight of hundreds of elephants gathering in the afternoon (Minneriya).
+It’s So Easy Distances are short: see the sacred home of the world’s oldest living tree in the morning (Anuradhapura and stand awestruck by the sight of hundreds of elephants gathering in the afternoon (Minneriya.
 Find a favourite beach to call your own, meditate in a 2000-year-old temple, exchange smiles while strolling a mellow village, marvel at birds and wildflowers, try to keep count of the little dishes that come with your rice and curry.
 Stroll past colonial gems in Colombo and then hit some epic surf.

 Sri Lanka is spectacular, it’s affordable and it’s still mostly uncrowded.
 Now is the best time to discover it.